Mirage-Mode/SpleetSpace/README.md

 * Eventual support for MacOS

 ## Notes on Platform
-SpleetSpace has not been tested on MacOS although the code is technically cross-platform.
+SpleetSpace has not been tested on MacOS although the program is technically cross-platform.

 ## Dependencies